ElectionDataAnalysis/electiondata/docs/User_Guide.md

 [ignore]
 Party=Total Votes Cast
 ```
 and similarly, if necessary, for any Contest or Selection.
-If there is more than one "Party" to be ignored, use a comma-separated list: `Candidate=Total Votes Cast,Registered Voters`
+If there is more than one Party (e.g.) to be ignored, use a comma-separated list: `Candidate=Total Votes Cast,Registered Voters`

  There are three main required parameters: `file_type`, `count_locations` and `munge_strings`.
 Depending on the values of these, there are other required and optional fields.
  `file_type`: controls which pandas function reads the file contents.
 Related optional and required parameters must be given under the `[file_type]` header.